gort818/permrs/README.md

 ## Utlity to save and restore unix permissions

-#### Use permRS to created a backup of file permissions just in case you acctidenly run chmod where you are not supposed to.
+#### Use permRS to created a backup of file permissions just in case you accidentally run chmod where you are not supposed to.
 ```

 USAGE: